What’s the best plunge saw for me?

 Of all the saws tested, the plunge cuts were the cleanest.
 As mentioned before, the Festool comes very close in cut precision, but this saw takes that level of precision to the next level.

 Also, I was very happy to see it come with two guide rails, a connecter bar, and a bag.
 Plus, the plunge depth is an impressive 55mm.

 Bosch Professional GKT 55 Review

 As a mid-priced saw, the Bosch name is well known in the woodworking and construction industry.

-This particular saw comes with ample power with its 1400 watt motor.
-I was able to plow through any type of wood that I threw at it.
-Keep in mind you will still need to buy a guide rail but you are in luck as this unit works with both a Festool and Maxell.
+This particular saw comes with ample power with its 1400-watt motor.
+I was able to plough through any type of wood that I threw at it.
+Keep in mind you will still need to buy a guide rail, but you are in luck as this unit works with both a Festool and Maxell.

 Much like all Bosch products, the build quality and engineering were perfect.
-On the list below is a Scheppach Saw which is very similar in price that is definitely worthwhile checking out as well.
+On the list below is a Scheppach Saw, which is very similar in price that is definitely worth checking out as well.

 Triton TTS1400 Track Saw Review: best budget plunge saw

-As the second from cheapest saw on this list, I was really pleased with the quality of build as well as its cutting power.
+As the second cheapest saw on this list, I was really pleased with the quality of the build as well as its cutting power.

 I really enjoyed the soft grip handles for comfort and control.
 Also, the Universal vacuum system adapter with 360 rotation was a nice added feature.
-I had a bag laying around and was easily able to attach it to this.
-On a final note, for its price, the Tritons motor was 1400 watts of raw power which is normally only reserved for models that are a couple of hundred pounds more.
+I had a bag lying around and was easily able to attach it to this.
+On a final note, for its price, the Tritons motor was 1400 watts of raw power, which is normally only reserved for models that are a couple of hundred pounds more.

 Also, the saw was a pleasure to handle with its soft-grip handles.